FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 # Taking a Deep Look Into the Outbreak of Corona Virus

-The purpose of this paper is perform data analysis on the data set ***Novel Corona Virus 2019*** to gather insights on the outbreak of the Corona Virus.
+The purpose of this paper is perform data analysis on the data set ***Novel Corona Virus 2019*** to gather insights on the outbreak of the Corona Virus to date(2/22/2020).

 ## Data Set
 **Dataset Citation:**